dkofiarmah/visualfda/README.md

 * Travis CI
 * Sass

-Our complete list of technologies is located here: https://github.com/inqbation/visualfda/blob/master/technologies.md
+Our complete list of technologies (and versions) is located here: https://github.com/inqbation/visualfda/blob/master/technologies.md

+To ensure cross-browser compatibility, we avoided things that we know are problematic with older browsers and beta browsers.
+We also tested thoroughly against Chrome, Internet Explorer, Firefox, and Safari using matrix testing across Windows, Mac, iPhone, iPad, and Android devices.
+We needed to make some small adjustments on the iPhone but, generally speaking, the prototype is fully responsive, cross-browser compliant, and accessible across most any kind of device somebody would like use.

 ## Quality Assurance